ondras/goldfish/README.md

 Goldfish
 ========

-*Making the world a better place, one wish at a time*
+*Making the world a better place, one wish/fish at a time*

 ![Screenshot](screenshot.png)